Family and Community Involvement in Student Learning

 Working Systemically in Action: Engaging Family & Community (2010)|

 Many educators recognize the importance of family and community involvement in school improvement efforts and are seeking to reframe the way they engage these groups.
-This publication, which supplements Working Systemically in Action: A Facilitator’s Guide, provides practical guidance for educators who are seeking to engage family and community members in systemic school improvement efforts.
+This publication, which supplements Working Systemically in Action: A Facilitator’s Guide (No longer available, as the publication has been replaced by the book, Getting Serious About the System), provides practical guidance for educators who are seeking to engage family and community members in systemic school improvement efforts.

 A Toolkit for Title I Parental Involvement (2009)|